himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 07/Usecase07.md

      - **Description (2)**

         ```
         Welcome to Contoso Travel.
 We can help you plan your next itinerary with flight bookings, car rentals and hotel reservations.
-Just tell us your destination and the number of travellers in your group - and we'll do the rest.
+Just tell us your destination and the number of travelers in your group - and we'll do the rest.
         ```

      - **Starter prompts (3)**

         ```
-        I want to plan a multi-day travel itinerary
+        I want to plan a multi-day travel itinerary.
         ```

         ```
-        I want to rent a car at my travel destination
+        I want to rent a car at my travel destination.
         ```

         ```
-        I want to book a flight and hotel for my travels
+        I want to book a flight and hotel for my travels.
         ```

      - Click on **Reset (4)**